 ”I am pleased to inform you that your poem…..has been accepted and will be published in our upcoming issue!”

-And so, without further ado, I’d like to congratulate Sadie on her first publication!
-Her poem, titled “It’s okay“ can be found in the February 2023 edition of Ice Lolly Review, Issue XIV.
+And so, without further ado, I’d like to congratulate Sadie on their first publication!
+Their poem, titled “It’s okay“ can be found in the February 2023 edition of Ice Lolly Review, Issue XIV.

 Follow the link below or click the cover image above to read the issue, including Sadie’s poem!
-The artwork included along with the poems is lovely; she is very pleased with it and I hope, encouraged to continue writing and creating.
+The artwork included along with the poems is lovely; they are very pleased with it and I hope, encouraged to continue writing and creating.